 Tawny Eagle (Aquila rapax):

-Also an important decision made this year is the re-analysis of 7 old records of Tawny Eagle submitted to the MRBC between 2002 and 2011 (of these 3 records were originally accepted and 4 were rejected, in this report they were all not accepted as Tawny Eagles).
+An important decision made this year is the re-analysis of 7 old records of Tawny Eagle submitted to the MRBC between 2002 and 2011 (of these 3 records were originally accepted and 4 were rejected, in this report they were all not accepted as Tawny Eagles).
 It should be noted that the re-analysis concerned only the records for which there was some reasonable doubt: i.e. they could have been Spanish Imperial Eagles and not Tawny Eagles.
 Read more details in this article: Status of Tawny Eagle in Morocco and vagrancy from sub-Saharan Africa.